ppy/osu-wiki/wiki/Tournaments/RDOC/2019/en.md

 6. If there are no referees available, the match can be postponed.
 7. If both players get the same score on a Tiebreaker, the Tiebreaker will be replayed.
 8. Players have 15 minutes to show up to their scheduled match.
 If the opponent doesn't show up, the player who was supposed to play automatically advances onwards.
 9. If a player is found to be abusive or rude to other players in the tournament, they may be removed from the tournament at the organizer's discretion.
 This will never be done without talking to the parties involved.
 If conduct is bad enough, players may be blacklisted from future tournaments and reported to osu! moderation staff.
-Trashtalk is fine - harrasment is not.
+Trashtalk is fine—harrasment is not.
 10. Any other rules changes or unexpected occurrences will be announced on the Discord server.

 ### Stage regulations